kamuz/top-wordpress/readme.md

 * [File Manager](https://wordpress.org/plugins/wp-file-manager/) - file manager provides you features to edit, delete, upload, download, copy and paste files and folders
 * [Admin Columns](https://wordpress.org/plugins/codepress-admin-columns/) - manage and organize columns in the posts, users, comments and media lists in the WordPress admin panel
 * [Admin Slug Column](https://wordpress.org/plugins/admin-slug-column/) - adds the post slug and page url path into the admin columns
+* [Radio Buttons for Taxonomies](https://wordpress.org/plugins/radio-buttons-for-taxonomies/) - replace the default taxonomy boxes with a custom metabox that uses radio buttons… effectively limiting each post to a single term in that taxonomy

 ## Email and Forms

+* [Advanced Forms](https://wordpress.org/plugins/advanced-forms/) - build flexible forms using the power of Advanced Custom Fields
 * [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) - manage multiple contact forms and you can customize the form and the mail contents flexibly with simple markup
 * [Contact Form 7 Repeatable Fields](https://wordpress.org/plugins/cf7-repeatable-fields/) - This plugin adds repeatable groups of fields to Contact Form 7
 * [Contact Form 7 Dynamic Text Extension](https://wordpress.org/plugins/contact-form-7-dynamic-text-extension/) - adding dynamic content post, product, user etc.
 * [Contact Form 7 Phone Mask Field](https://wordpress.org/plugins/cf7-phone-mask-field/) - adds a new field in which you can set the phone number mask or other to Contact Form 7
 * [Contact Form 7 Database](https://wordpress.org/plugins/contact-form-cfdb7/) - saves contact form 7 submissions to your WordPress database
+* [Contact Form 7 Honeypot](https://wordpress.org/plugins/contact-form-7-honeypot/) - adds anti-spam functionality for your form to thwart spambots without using captcha
 * [Gravity Forms](https://www.gravityforms.com/) - advanced forms
 * [Formidable Forms](https://formidableforms.com/) - advanced forms
-* [HappyForms](https://wordpress.org/plugins/happyforms/) - free drag and drop form builder for creating forms
-* [Advanced Forms](https://wordpress.org/plugins/advanced-forms/) - lets you build flexible forms using the power of Advanced Custom Fields
 * [MailChimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/) - allowing your visitors to subscribe to your newsletter should be easy using default forms of WordPress or plugins like Contact Form 7 etc.
 * [Easy WP SMTP](https://wordpress.org/plugins/easy-wp-smtp/) - allows you to configure and send all outgoing emails via a SMTP server
-* [Advanced Forms](https://wordpress.org/plugins/advanced-forms/) - build flexible forms using the power of Advanced Custom Fields
-* [Contact Form Honeypot](https://wordpress.org/plugins/contact-form-7-honeypot/) - adds anti-spam functionality for Contact Form 7 to thwart spambots without using captcha
 * [Akismet Anti-Spam](https://wordpress.org/plugins/akismet/) -checks your comments and contact form submissions against our global database of spam to prevent your site from publishing malicious content

-## Custom Post Type, Page Builders and Metaboxes and UI elements
+## Custom Fields, metaboxes and theme options

-* [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/) - help to create new custom post types
-* [Advanced Custom Fields Pro](https://wordpress.org/plugins/advanced-custom-fields/) - page builder, custom fields and meta boxes, theme settings, gallery, sliders, accordeons, tabs
+* [ACF Pro](https://www.advancedcustomfields.com/pro/) - page builder, custom fields and meta boxes, theme settings, gallery, sliders, accordeons, tabs
 * [ACF Duplicate Repeater](https://github.com/mcguffin/acf-duplicate-repeater) - adds a duplicate button to ACF Repeater Fields
 * [ACF RGBA Color Picker](https://wordpress.org/plugins/acf-rgba-color-picker/) - color picker that supports transparency colors in RGBA-Mode
 * [ACF Star Rating](https://github.com/kevinruscoe/acf-star-rating) - a simple star rating field for ACF